-Building a secure MCP Server with Azure Functions + EasyAuth
+Building a Secure Remote MCP Server with Azure Functions and EasyAuth

-Tell an AI assistant to "check why the build failed" and it'll politely explain that it doesn't have access to your CI/CD system.
-Fair enough.
+Tell an AI assistant to "Check why my pipeline build has failed" and it'll politely explain that it doesn't have access to your CI/CD system.
+That's the problem Model Context Protocol solves — it gives agents a standard way to call external tools.

-That's not how it works in most organisations.
+Most MCP examples assume tools are running locally or sitting behind a public API with a simple key.
+That's not how most organisations work.
 Your CI/CD lives behind Entra ID.
-Your pipelines need per-user or per-service permissions.
-You can't just hand out a PAT and call it a day.
+You can't hand out a Personal Access Token and call it a day.

-This post walks through how I built a remote MCP server that exposes Azure DevOps pipeline operations to AI assistants, with authentication handled entirely by Entra ID and EasyAuth.
-The Function App's Managed Identity authenticates directly to Azure DevOps with least-privilege access across multiple projects.
-No PATs.
-No shared service accounts.
-No client secrets anywhere in the stack.
+This post walks through building a remote MCP server that exposes Azure DevOps pipeline operations to AI assistants, hosted on Azure Functions with authentication handled entirely by Entra ID and EasyAuth — with zero secrets to manage.

 All tools accept an optional project parameter — the server supports multiple Azure DevOps projects, validated against a configured allowlist.